AutumnBarlow/markdown-portfolio/_includes/01-name.md

 ### Meta

-This is written in Markdown and the styling is using Jekyll.
+This is written in Markdown directly from my GitHub repository.
 It is a static site hosted by GitHub Pages.